3 Breathing Exercises for Stressful Times

 Deep breathing carries with it countless benefits, among them lowering heart rate and blood pressure, managing depression, anxiety and sleeplessness, oxygenating and purifying our blood and helping us to relax by lowering the harmful effects of the stress hormone, cortisol.

-It’s not a cure-all for Coronavirus Uncertainty, but we become less attached to the drama of it when we are healthy, centered and calm.
+It’s not a cure-all for all of our issues, but we become less attached to the drama of it when we are healthy, centered and calm.

 Divine wisdom, guidance and intuition rise to the surface when we take the time to relax the body, quiet the mind and connect with the soul.